It seems like fluoride has found its way into many things, but is there fluoride in coffee?

 Fluoride Content On 238+ Tested Coffees (Searchable Table)

-Taking a look at the test results of over 238 coffee samples, it’s clear that coffee does not contain fluoride.
+Taking a look at the test results of 238+ coffee samples, it’s clear that coffee does not contain fluoride.
 However, this might not be entirely true.

 1. Hidden Fluoride In Coffee?